 - For every output pixel, the compositor averages all values from all the pipes.
-This provides applications with the means to do full-screen antialiasing (FSAA) in hardware. - Stereo is supported only for analog output. - Due to restrictions imposed by the SGI Graphics Compositor 1.0, MPK supports only full-screen configurations and does not allow the mixing of the various hardware decomposition modes-for example, two vertical stripes with two horizontal stripes.
+Among other things, this provides applications with the means to do full-scene antialiasing (FSAA) in hardware. - Stereo is supported only for analog output. - Due to restrictions imposed by the compositor, MPK does not allow the mixing of the various hardware decomposition modes-for example, two vertical stripes with two horizontal stripes.